andylotus/network_lib/README.md

 this medium-scale lotus project was a coding exercise(in 2018), which was referred to Chen Shuo's muduo project.
 It followed the same naming rules as in muduo.

-Here is description of this lotus project:
+Here is a description of this lotus project:
 1) fully based on C++11, and uses std::bind/function widely instead of virtual function;
 2) C++11 , and smart_pointer applied in related application;
 3) the reactor pattern worked together with timer and Linux epoll;